nus-cs2103-AY2021S1/ip/docs/README.md

 Of course, adding tasks is not the only thing Duke can do!
 Below are all the features implemented into this version of Duke.
 Enjoy!

 ## Features
 * Add a todo/deadline/event
 * Delete a todo/deadline/event
 * Set a task to have the "done" status
 * View all the tasks that you have currently
-* Save the tasks into your hard-disk upon exit using the "bye" command
+* Exit using the "bye" command
 * Tag a task with your own custom tag name
 * Untag a tagged task
+* Find tasks that contain a specified keyword
+* Saves your tasks upon parsing every command

 ### Add a task
 In Duke, there are 3 types of tasks you can enter into the program: